PranavKalwad/Digital-Design-and-Computer-Organization/README.md

 # Digital-Design-and-Computer-Organization
-Implementation of basic gates and combinational circuits in iverilog
+Implementation of basic gates,combinational circuits and sequential circuits  in iverilog

 a.v:-
 Implementation of AND and OR gate.